The Science of Protein Utilization (What actually happens when you consume protein)

 Why?

-Look, if you’re counting your macros, making sure you're getting an exact number of carbs fats and protein, because you know you need to hit certain numbers for you strength gains or weight loss goals, then you can't have sneaky "protein" turning into carbs or fats!
+Look, if you’re counting your macros, making sure you're getting an exact number of carbs fats and protein, because you know you need to hit certain numbers for you strength gains or fat loss goals, then you can't have sneaky "protein" turning into carbs or fats!

 You won't get the results you expect.
 You'll get blood sugar spikes that shouldn't exist and fat that just won't come off (because you're constantly, unknowingly feeding it).